 The abolitionists also canvassed the support of other leading members of society.
 They wrote hundreds of letters.
-Thomas Clarkson, for example, wrote to Josiah Wedgewood asking if he would help to distribute some pamphlets.
-In reply, Wedgewood came back with his own suggestions for making the campaign more successful.
-As he was a respected business man, people listened to Wedgewood and he was able to convince friends and colleagues of the evils of the slave trade.
+Thomas Clarkson, for example, wrote to Josiah Wedgwood asking if he would help to distribute some pamphlets.
+In reply, Wedgwood came back with his own suggestions for making the campaign more successful.
+As he was a respected business man, people listened to Wedgwood and he was able to convince friends and colleagues of the evils of the slave trade.

 Olaudah Equiano was also adept at getting decision makers to take up the slavery issue.
 Equiano formed the Sons of Africa group which campaigned for abolition through public speaking and lobbying parliament and London's daily papers, such as The Morning Chronicle and London Advertiser.